natcap/invest.users-guide/source/getting_started.rst

 	- Creating scenarios may be very time-consuming if, for example, a stakeholder process is used, or climate modeling is required.
 	- Time required to create scenarios: Medium to High.
 6. **Run the model**
+	- Use the InVEST user interface or command-line scripting to run the model using your data.
-	- See the *Running the Models* section of this chapter for more information.
+	- See the :ref:`running-models` section of this chapter for more information.
 	- Time required: Low to Medium, depending on size and complexity of the input data, and which model is being run.
 More time is required for high-resolution data and/or large areas of interest.
 7. **Examine model results**
 	- Critically examine the results using GIS software - do the patterns and values make sense?